 14-05-2015 | | By Paul Whytock

-Widespread adoption of Gallium Nitride (GaN) transistors as silicon MOSFET replacements is now an economic reality says California-based power semiconductor company Efficient Power Conversion (EPC).
-This bold proclamation follows the launch of its 60V EPC2035 and 100V EPC2036 eGaN power transistors which the company says outperforms silicon on both price and speed.
+Widespread adoption of Gallium Nitride (GaN) transistors as silicon MOSFET replacements is now an economic reality, says California-based power semiconductor company Efficient Power Conversion (EPC).
+This bold proclamation follows the launch of its 60V EPC2035 and 100V EPC2036 eGaN power transistors which the company says outperforms silicon in both price and speed.

-Cost has been a huge and at times prohibitive obstruction that GaN has had to overcome to secure the widespread application opportunities that would drive economy of scale in manufacturing terms that subsequently would result in a continued and sustainable price reduction of the technology.
+The cost has been a huge and, at times, the prohibitive obstruction that GaN has had to overcome to secure the widespread application opportunities that would drive economy of scale in manufacturing terms that subsequently would result in a continued and sustainable price reduction of the technology.

 The technical advantages of GaN have never been in question.

-Its material and electronic properties provide a number of key performance advantages.
-Prime amongst these are high dielectric strength, high operating temperature, high current density, high speed switching and low on-resistance.
+Its material and electronic properties provide several key performance advantages.
+Prime amongst these are high dielectric strength, high operating temperature, high current density, high-speed switching and low on-resistance.
 It also cuts down heat sink requirements and offers an 80% reduction in system volume and weight.

 This layer is what provides the foundation on which to build the GaN transistor.
-An electron generating material is applied to the GaN and this creates a GaN layer with a significant amount of electrons that is highly conductive.
+An electron generating material is applied to the GaN, which creates a GaN layer with a significant amount of highly conductive electrons.
 Further processing forms a depletion region under the gate.
 To enhance the transistor, a positive voltage is applied to the gate in the same manner as turning on an n-channel, enhancement mode power MOSFET.
 This structure is repeated many times to form a power device.
-The end result is a fundamentally simple, elegant, cost effective solution for power switching.
+The end result is a fundamentally simple, elegant, cost-effective solution for power switching.

-Capacitances are also significantly less for the new EPC2035 and EPC2036 devices than for their counterpart MOSFETs.
-Device area is also shown for comparison and it can be seen that the EPC2035 and EPC2036 are one-fortieth the area of their equivalent MOSFET component.
+Capacitances are also significantly less for the new EPC2035 and EPC2036 devices than their counterpart MOSFETs.
+The device area is also shown for comparison, and it can be seen that the EPC2035 and EPC2036 are one-fortieth of the area of their equivalent MOSFET component.

 Development boards are available to support in-circuit performance evaluation of these eGaN FETs.
 They are in a half-bridge topology, featuring the eGaN FETs, onboard gate drives, supply and bypass capacitors.